 The golden rule to ‘treat others how you want to be treated’ will not necessarily work in a diverse workplace.
 The platinum rule to ‘treat others how they want to be treated’ will have far better results.

-Every person will have individual boundaries and expectations throughout their personal and working life.
-Something you may be comfortable with, perhaps that you consider as a passing joke, could contrast with another comfort level and offend someone, so it is essential to be mindful of the values of others, regardless of how common or different – and doing so can prevent offensive or hurtful actions.
+Every person has individual boundaries and expectations throughout their personal and working life.
+Something you are comfortable with, perhaps a passing joke, could contrast with another comfort level.
+It could offend someone, so it is essential to be mindful of others’ values.
+Regardless of how common or different, doing so can prevent offensive or hurtful actions.

-It is okay to ask others what is acceptable, and it is best to apologise and learn from any accidental offence caused.
-Both situations are a learning curve and will help shape your cultural awareness while building more meaningful relationships based on clearer boundaries.
+It is okay to ask others what is acceptable.
+It is best to apologise and learn from any accidental offence caused.
+Both situations are a learning curve.
+They will help shape your cultural awareness while building meaningful relationships with clearer boundaries.

 Cultural events bring union

 Activities to encourage diversity and inclusion can come in numerous forms.
-Reminding team members to keep appropriation in mind when celebrating other cultural traditions will help make everyone feel celebrated and secure.
+Reminding team members about appropriation when celebrating other cultural traditions will help.
+This will make everyone feel celebrated and secure.

-Collaborating with the team by creating a calendar of every national day and holiday from Eid to International Women’s Day, Gay Pride to disability awareness days will improve morale and cultural awareness.
+Collaborating with the team to create a calendar of every national day and holiday will improve morale.
+This includes events from Eid to International Women’s Day, Gay Pride to disability awareness days.

 As well as special holidays, sensitivity to any regular religious or cultural activities is essential.
 For example, when booking meetings or work lunches, be mindful of who might be fasting or going to prayer.

-Leaders have a responsibility to inspire employees to contribute to cultural diversity, regardless of any differences.
-Sharing any unique experiences can shape the workplace and enrich everyone around them, something as simple as discussing special memories or gifting everyone with traditional treats from home could change the overall atmosphere.
+Leaders have a responsibility to inspire employees to contribute to cultural diversity.
+This is regardless of any differences.
+Sharing unique experiences can shape the workplace and enrich everyone around them.
+Something as simple as discussing special memories or gifting traditional treats from home could change the overall atmosphere.

 Offer mentoring opportunities

-Offering mentoring opportunities is one of the most effective diversity strategies that can help retain and attract diverse talent within your company.
+Offering mentoring opportunities is one of the most effective diversity strategies.
+It can help retain and attract diverse talent within your company.
 Many underrepresented groups, including women, feel they are not valued or challenged to develop further into leadership or senior roles.
 Having a mentor can help those who want to progress in the company feel successful and encouraged.

 Mental health is not a ‘one size fits all’

-Since the pandemic hit everyone with difficulties and struggles in many aspects of life, employees have become more vocal about their working experiences and how it impacts their mental health – whether that be negatively or positively.
-Mental health affects everyone differently, and sometimes that difference is distinguished throughout different groups.
+Since the pandemic hit everyone with difficulties and struggles in many aspects of life, employees have become more vocal about their working experiences.
+They discuss how it impacts their mental health, whether that be negatively or positively.
+Mental health affects everyone differently.
+Sometimes that difference is distinguished throughout different groups.
 For example, black people are four times more likely to be detained under the Mental Health Act than white people.

 Men, in particular, are less vocal about mental health topics.
-In 2022, the way businesses approach mental health needs to change to cater to individual needs.
+In 2022, the way businesses approach mental health needs to change.
+It must cater to individual needs.
 Offering a safe space and alternatives, such as human-less mental health support via app or video, can help employees feel comfortable about airing their concerns.

 Setting a shining example